You want smart political talk without the meltdowns?

 I mean, he said, they are the fraudulent people.

-The judge just couldn't be that more that that ignorant, the very thing that they're accusing Donald Trump of, they themselves are guilty of.
+The very thing that they're accusing Donald Trump of, they themselves are guilty of.

 And here's the other side of this story.

-It says, don't use our assessments, ostensibly.
+It says, don't use our assessments.

-I'm paraphrasing, and it's well known.
+And it's well known.

-There's no bank that's going to lend anybody money based on your assessment of what the net worth of of your property, what you think it might be worth.
+There's no bank that's going to lend anybody money based on your assessment of what the net worth of your property, what you think it might be worth.

 Maybe you have sentimental value, so that's worth a lot more to you.

-It's they have their own fiduciary responsibility to do their own due diligence and determine what the value is based on market prices.
+They have their own fiduciary responsibility to do their own due diligence and determine what the value is based on market prices.

 That is on them before they make any loan.

-Now, one other point in this whole endeavor, there's no aggrieved party here.
+Now, one other point, in this whole endeavor, there's no aggrieved party here.

 There's never been a late payment for crying out loud.

-Everybody got their money back, and in the case of banks and insurance companies, they all made a lot of money in the course of all of this.
+And in the case of banks and insurance companies, they all made a lot of money in the course of all of this.

 So why is this case even in court?